 Many storefront search bars still cannot do that.

-How traditional search typically works
+How traditional search works

-Traditional site search is often built around keywords, product titles, tags, and exact or near-exact matching.
-It can work well for high-intent shoppers who already know the item name, model number, or collection structure.
+Traditional site search is built around keywords, product titles, tags, and exact or near-exact matching.
+It works well for high-intent shoppers who already know the item name, model number, or collection structure.
+It tends to break down when the customer thinks like a person instead of a database.

 Where traditional search leaks money